-The first game in the Super Mario Bros. series, but the fourth game overall that stars Mario, and the game that singlehandedly kicked off the Eight Bit Era.
-After appearing in Donkey Kong, Mario Bros., and Wrecking Crew, the Mario brothers moved on to the game that set loads of standards.
-Not just for platform games, but just about any genre that used conventions established in this game.The general story is that Bowser, the ornery King of the Koopas, has conquered the Mushroom Kingdom and turned all of her subjects into background textures— er, bricks and shrubbery.
+THANK YOU MARIO!The first game in the Super Mario Bros. series, but the fourth game overall that stars Mario, and the game that singlehandedly kicked off the The 8-bit Era of Console Video Games.
+After appearing in Donkey Kong, Mario Bros., and Wrecking Crew, the Mario Brothers moved on to the game that set loads of standards.
+Not just for platform games, but any genre that used conventions established in this game.The general story is that Bowser, the ornery King of the Koopas, has conquered the Mushroom Kingdom and turned all of the subjects into background textures— er, bricks and shrubbery.
 The Kingdom's Princess is the only one who can revert his dark magic, but he has kidnapped her in order to prevent this.
 Mario, ever the gallant one, storms each of Bowser's castles looking for her.
-Unfortunately for Mario (and you), Bowser has several body doubles, and there's no way to tell who's the real one, so it's long road ahead.Really, the importance of this game can be easy to underestimate by today's standards.
-There simply weren't games like it.
-"Golden Age" games were more simple, and had fallen out of favor in the US due to the The Great Video Game Crash of 1983, and games on PCs were more complex, which meant they didn't have the accessibility or mass appeal.This game hit that sweet spot in the middle.
-It was simple enough that it could attain mass appeal, yet it also exhibited enough depth to be stimulating for more devoted gamers.
-Some might dismiss its sales due to being bundled, but it was sold separately in Japannote and in North America at first, and was still a smash hit.
-This game helped sell the NES to a game-weary audience, and elevated Nintendo to the top of the gaming companies.And this of course had loads of sequels and follow-ups in the Super Mario Bros. series, as well as loads of imitators.The original game was remade with SNES graphics along with the other NES titles in Super Mario All-Stars.
+Unfortunately for Mario (and you), Bowser has several body doubles, and there's no way to tell who's the real one, so it's a long road ahead.The original game was remade with SNES graphics along with the other NES titles in Super Mario All-Stars.
 There was also a Game Boy Color version called Super Mario Bros.
 Deluxe.
-This included a challenge mode where you had to get a high score, collect 5 red coins, and find the Yoshi egg in each stage; a two-player race mode; badges and other images awarded for achievements; a high-score table; extra utilities and printables; a hidden "You vs. Boo" mode (a one-player version of the two-player game); and a hidden conversion of Super Mario Bros.: The Lost Levels.Nobuo Uematsu has stated that the theme music, originally created by Koji Kondo, should be Japan's national anthem.
+This included a challenge mode where you had to get a high score, collect 5 red coins, and find the Yoshi egg in each stage; a two-player race mode; badges and other images awarded for achievements; a high-score table; extra utilities and printables; a hidden "You vs. Boo" mode (a one-player version of the two-player game); and a hidden conversion of Super Mario Bros.: The Lost Levels.
+There was also an arcade game called VS. Super Mario Bros., which was like this game except different in that it was a versus game and also in a few other ways, detailed in the Mario Wiki.Nobuo Uematsu has stated that the theme music, originally created by Koji Kondo, should be Japan's national anthem.

 This game provides examples of: